rigsby-HART/HNA-dashboard/data_analysis/README.md

+### Warning
+These files are redundant as of 2024-03-25, I've added these files to the database generation in [this repo](https://github.com/UBC-HART/HNA-DataGen).
+If you are looking at this past this point, don't bother, just look at the other repo.

 # How to use
 These scripts were written after the original database generation by Licker Geospatial.
 The original database is a SQLite file, which contains